hello-jason/intro-to-middleman/markdown.md

 --

-* Comes opinionated, but easy to modify
+* Comes very slightly opinionated, and easy to modify.

 ???

-* Comes out the box with a directory structure and places to put your layouts, images, stylesheets, etc. Low barrier to entry.
+Comes out the box with a directory structure and folders to put your layouts, images, stylesheets, etc. Low barrier to entry.

 --

-* One template correlates directly to one html page*. `file name becomes slug/permalink`
+* One template correlates directly to one html page*.
+No routes. `file name becomes slug/permalink`

 ```tree
 ├── source